MicrosoftDocs/architecture-center/docs/example-scenario/aadsec/index.md

 Authentication methods are key to securing your organization's identities in a hybrid scenario.
 Microsoft provides [specific guidance](https://docs.microsoft.com/azure/security/fundamentals/choose-ad-authn) on choosing a hybrid authentication method with Azure AD.

 [Azure Advanced Threat Protection (AATP)](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) can use your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions.
-AATP focuses on *user/entity behavioral analytics (UEBA)* to identify insider threats and flag risk.
+AATP focuses on UEBA to identify insider threats and flag risk.
 Even if an identity becomes compromised, AATP can help identify the compromise based on unusual user behavior.

 AATP is [integrated with MCAS](https://docs.microsoft.com/azure-advanced-threat-protection/atp-mcas-integration) to extend protection to cloud apps.
 You can use MCAS to create [session policies](https://docs.microsoft.com/cloud-app-security/session-policy-aad#protect-download) that protect your files on download.
 For example, you may automatically set view-only permissions on any file downloaded by specific types of users.